stat545ubc-2021/ChloeYou_Mini_Data_Analysis/mini-project-2.md

 Create a graph out of the summarized variable- number of observation by genre, that has at least two geom layers.

+**Comment:** Number of games in genre is plotted against the average positive review ratio as a scatterplot.

 ``` r
 ggplot(genres_summary, aes(number_of_titles, avg_ratio_of_postive_reviews, label= genre))+
   geom_point() +